 I believe so.
 What else can explain the dichotomy between the political stances of Jerry Falwell and his son, Jerry Falwell, Jr. Tweeting that Trump be given two extra years on his term due to the Robert Mueller Independent Counsel Investigation, the junior Falwell completely ignored his father’s gleeful endorsement of the Kenneth Starr investigation of President Bill Clinton.
 Starr’s investigation cost millions more and took years longer than Mueller’s, ultimately finding nothing illegal in the land deal for which it was originally formed.

 Lacking Eyes to See

 Are we Evangelicals blind to the difference?
-Or will God simply overlook this hypocrisy because abortion laws and gay marriage bans are so important to him?
-Evangelicals gave not even a whimper of critique about Donald Trump’s hush money given to a porn actress mistress.
+Or will God simply overlook this hypocrisy because abortion laws, gay marriage bans, and embassies in Israel are so important to him?
+Evangelicals released not even a whimper of critique about Donald Trump’s hush money given to a porn actress mistress.
 Perhaps we owe an apology to Bill Clinton.

-The leaders of Jesus’ day had malleable morals in order to protect their political goals.
-Jesus labelled them “hypocrites” for it.
+The leaders of Jesus’ day gave themselves permission to have malleable morals in order to protect their political goals.
+Jesus labelled them “blind hypocrites” for doing so.
 The religious leaders laid oppressive rules on those under their influence and Jesus hated it.
-I believe we should see these stories in scripture and wonder if we can be affected by the same mindset, the same “leaven.”
+I believe we should see these stories in scripture and wonder if we can be affected by the same mindset – the same “leaven.”